jenkinsracing/open-race-scale/electrical/pi-zero-board/README.md

-#### Open Race Scale Pi Zero based control board
+### Open Race Scale Pi Zero based control board

 ***THIS BOARD IS NOT YET VALIDATED***

 This is an early release version of the integrated control board.
-It is not yet ready for production or prototype boards.
+It is not yet ready for production.
+It has passed Eagle ERC and DRC for Seeed Fusion PCB.

 Forked from https://github.com/jenkinsracing/open-race-scale by Andrew Jenkins no license listed